This document is for a development version of Ceph.

 A single logical OSD can be converted by using the

 ceph-objectstore-tool.
-This requires that the host have a free
+This requires that the host have one or more free

-example, if each host in your cluster has 12 OSDs, then you’d need a
+example, if each host in your cluster has twelve OSDs, then you need a

-13th available device so that each OSD can be converted in turn before the
+thirteenth unused OSD so that each OSD can be converted before the

-ceph-volumetool doesn’t support.
-More importantly, the setup of dmcrypt is closely tied to the OSD identity, which means that this approach does not work with encrypted OSDs.
+ceph-volumetool does not support such an operation.
+IMPORTANT: because the setup of dmcrypt is closely tied to the identity of the OSD, this approach does not work with encrypted OSDs.

 The device must be manually partitioned.

-Each host must have a spare or empty device.
+Each host must have an appropriate spare or empty device for staging.

-The OSD is offline during the conversion, which means new writes will be written to only a subset of the OSDs.
-This increases the risk of data loss due to a subsequent failure.
-(However, if there is a failure before conversion is complete, the original FileStore OSD can be started to provide access to its original data.)
+The OSD is offline during the conversion, which means new writes to PGs with the OSD in their acting set may not be ideally redundant until the subject OSD comes up and recovers.
+This increases the risk of data loss due to an overlapping failure.
+However, if another OSD fails before conversion and startup have completed, the original Filestore OSD can be started to provide access to its original data.